cryobry/installjrmc/README.md

     Install the latest version of MC from the best available repository.

-* `installJRMC --install deb --compat`
+* `installJRMC --install local --compat`

-    Install a more widely-compatible version of that latest MC on deb-based distros.
+    Install a more widely-compatible version of that latest MC (for older distros).

 * `installJRMC --install repo --service jriver-mediacenter --service-type user`